udgsg/Hackathon2021/README.md

 # Hackathon2021 by Graduate Student Government (GSG) at
 # University of Delaware

-# Please check "Wiki" tab above for details of this event !
+# Please check [Wiki](https://github.com/udgsg/Hackathon2021/wiki) tab above for more details of this event !

 ### 1:  connect UD community from diverse background !